Best Sports Betting Sites – Top Online Sportsbooks

 Betway also offers a wide variety of sports and markets, including the coveted same game parlay.

 On the downside, Betway only has mediocre customer reviews and a rather dull interface.
-While it is easy enough to navigate, it isn't as visually appealing as other books like FanDuel or PointsBet.
+While it is easy enough to navigate, it isn't as visually appealing as other books like FanDuel.

 If you're looking for a new sports betting app to add to your lineup, Betway is a great option to consider.